varya69/event-management/README.md

 - Angular team for the amazing framework
 - Angular Material team for the UI components
-- JSON Server for the mock backend capabilities
+- JSON Server for the backend capabilities
+- Firebase and Render for hosting services